-- the proposed project must meet the requirements of subsection (D)(1)(a) above and 24 CFR 92.300(a)(1), - as of the full application deadline, the aApplicant, any Principal, or any affiliate must not undertake any choice-limiting activity prior to successful completion of the U.S. Department of Housing and Urban Development (HUD) environmental clearance review, and - the project and owner must comply with regulations regarding the federal CHDO set-aside.
+- the proposed project must meet the requirements of subsection (D)(1)(a) above and 24 CFR 92.300(a)(1), - the Applicant, any Principal, or any affiliate must not undertake any choice-limiting activity prior to successful completion of the U.S. Department of Housing and Urban Development (HUD) environmental clearance review, and - the project and owner must comply with regulations regarding the federal CHDO set-aside.

-The Agency may determine that the requirements of the federal CHDO set-aside have been or will be met without implementing subsection (D)(1)(b).
+The Agency may determine the requirements of the federal CHDO set-aside have been or will be met without implementing subsection (D)(1)(b).